 Relaxation techniques are known to effectively treat depression.
 The relaxation techniques we recommend include yoga, mindfulness and tai chi.
 These methods help you attain a state of deep relaxation.

 ECT (Electroconvulsive Therapy) involves sending electric currents through the brain.
 These currents then trigger an epileptic seizure.
 This seizure is known to reduce symptoms associated with mood disorders.
 When you undertake ECT, you must receive a general anesthetic and other muscle relaxants.
 This prevents a convulsion during the seizure.

 ECT is typically reserved for people suffering from life-threatening depression, and when the person has not responded to less invasive forms of mood disorder treatments.
 ECT is also used to treat severe postnatal depression or where a person suffers from manic or psychotic episodes.

-Below we list a number of organisations, resources, and books you may utilise if you wish to learn more about alcoholism and depression:
+Below we list a number of organizations, resources, and books you may utilize if you wish to learn more about alcoholism and depression: